As-64/capriCrack/README.md

 Choose a hash type or let the tool identify it

 📁 Wordlists
-Default wordlists go in the /wordlists/ directory.
+Place the wordlists you want to use in the /wordlists/ directory.
 Feel free to add your own — common ones include:

 rockyou.txt